 What The Study says: Note: The Study offers a Sports Flex program for gifted athletes with strong academic records.
 Students in the program are excused from certain classes so that they can participate in their required intensive outside training programs and competitions.
-The Study currently has gifted athletes in tennis, skiing, skating and gymnastic programs.
+The Study currently has gifted athletes in tennis, skiing, skating, equestrian and gymnastic programs.

 While academics remain the priority for most private schools, many also place a strong focus on a well-rounded education and encourage participation in extracurricular activities such as sports, music, arts, or clubs.
 Involvement in extracurriculars helps stimulate students in their studies, makes them more motivated to learn, and can make school more enjoyable and fulfilling.
 Extracurricular activities can also provide students with a much-needed break from the stresses of academics, while helping them to develop skills and allowing them to take part in valuable social situations.

 The Study offers 18 clubs and extracurricular programs.

 This can depend on a number of factors, including the type of school, living arrangements, what’s included in tuition, school location, resources, and facilities.
 Many private schools in Canada have tuition that ranges between $6,000 and $12,000 a year.
 While some schools, such as schools which provide room and board, can be more expensive, many of these schools provide ways to defray the costs of tuition.
 For instance, they may offer merit-based scholarships or needs-based financial aid (often referred to as “bursaries” or “subsidies”).

 What The Study says about their tuition: This information is not currently available.